Share this Post

-This tiara was made by the Russian court jeweler Bolin in 1884 for Grand Duchess Elizabeth Feodorovna of Russia (called “Ella,” born Princess Elizabeth of Hesse).
-It was part of her wedding gift from Grand Duke Sergei Alexandrovich, who inherited the emeralds from his mother, the wife of Tsar Alexander II.
+It was part of Ella’s wedding gift from Grand Duke Sergei Alexandrovich, who’d inherited the emeralds from his mom, the wife of Tsar Alexander II.

 The tiara’s frame is made of gold and silver, set with diamonds and seven domed emerald cabochons.
 Beneath the geometric inserts are tiny lilies of the valley, a symbol of love and luck.
 Guess what?
 The symbols lied.
 Take your Prozac, folks – you’re gonna need it by the end of this one.

 But first, here’s a look at the tiara on Ella’s niece, Marie Pavlovna – we’ll get to her in a bit:

 Ella, born Princess Elizabeth of Hesse and by Rhine, was considered the beauty of the family—one of the most beautiful women in Europe—and Wilhelm II, her cousin and the future kaiser of Germany, nearly shit himself when she turned down his marriage proposal.
 She had no shortage of admirers, including the French Ambassador to the Russian court, who said her beauty was capable of arousing “profane passions.”